rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 ### Running an obfs4 bridge

-In many parts of the world, including China, Iran, Russia, and Turkmenistan, direct connections to Tor are blocked.
+Direct connections to Tor are blocked in many parts of the world, including China, Iran, Russia, and Turkmenistan.
 In those countries, unlisted bridge relays are used by Tor clients.

 Tor operates using a system of [pluggable transports](https://support.torproject.org/glossary/pluggable-transports/), which allow Tor traffic to be masked as other protocols such as unidentifiable dummy traffic (obfs4), WebRTC (snowflake), or HTTPS connections to Microsoft services (meek).

 Due to its versatility, obfs4 is the most popular pluggable transport.

-To set up an obfs4 bridge, as obfs4 is not in the EPEL repos, we'll need to compile it from scratch.
-Lets first install the necessary packages:
+To set up an obfs4 bridge, as obfs4 is not in the EPEL repos, we will need to compile it from scratch.
+Let us first install the necessary packages:

 ```bash
 dnf install git golang policycoreutils-python-utils